qfgaohao/pytorch-ssd/README.md

 # Single Shot MultiBox Detector Implementation in Pytorch

 This repo implements [SSD (Single Shot MultiBox Detector)](https://arxiv.org/abs/1512.02325).
-The implementation is heavily influenced by the project [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) and [Detectron](https://github.com/facebookresearch/Detectron).
+The implementation is heavily influenced by the projects [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) and [Detectron](https://github.com/facebookresearch/Detectron).
 The design goal is modularity and extensibility.

 Currently, it has mobilenet based SSD and VGG based SSD.